-IV.-3 If an active Swainson's hawk nest tree is located within 1,000 feet of the project site, prior to the start of grading or construction activity, the applicant shall mitigate for the loss of Swainson's hawk foraging habitat by providing 0.5 acre of replacement Swainson's hawk habitat land for each acre of land to be developed.
+IV.-2 If an active Swainson's hawk nest tree is located within 0.25 mile of the project site, prior to the start of grading or construction activity, the applicant shall mitigate for the loss of Swainson's hawk foraging habitat by providing 0.5 acre of replacement Swainson's hawk habitat land for each acre of land to be developed.
 The mitigation may be in the form of mitigation bank credits, conservation easements or fee title to an appropriate entity.
 The location of the habitat area is encouraged, but not required to be within Placer County.
 Habitats located within the north half of the Central Valley, from the Stanislaus River to Redding shall be deemed acceptable.
 The applicant shall verify that this condition has been met to the satisfaction of the Community Development Director.

-This mitigation measure shall be incorporated as notes on the project's grading and/or Improvement Plans and shall be implemented prior to any grading or ground/vegetationdisturbing activities.
+This mitigation measure shall be incorporated as notes on the project's grading and/or Improvement Plans and shall be implemented prior to any grading or ground/vegetation-disturbing activities.

-The applicant is agreeable to the above mitigation measure; implementation of the above measure will reduce impacts to Swainson's hawk to a less than significant level.
+The applicant is agreeable to the above mitigation measure; implementation of the above measure will reduce impacts to Swainson's hawk foraging habitat to a less than significant level.

-As noted above, burrowing owls were not identified on the property during the December 2020 survey.
-However, because potential burrowing owl habitat is present onsite, the following mitigation measure, agreed to by the applicant, is being applied to the project:
+As noted above, burrowing owls were not identified on the property during the site surveys, but there is still the potential for burrowing owls to be present on the project site.
+Because potential burrowing owl habitat is present onsite, the following mitigation measure, agreed to by the applicant, is being applied to the project:

-IV.-4 Prior to any grading activities, the applicant/developer shall hire a qualified biologist to conduct a pre-construction take avoidance survey between 14 and 30 days prior to the commencement of construction, in accordance with the 2012 California Department of Fish and Wildlife Staff Report on Burrowing Owl Mitigation (2012 Staff Report) (CDFW 2012).
+IV.-3 Prior to any grading activities, the applicant/developer shall hire a qualified biologist to conduct a pre-construction take avoidance survey between 14 and 30 days prior to the commencement of construction, in accordance with the 2012 California Department of Fish and Wildlife Staff Report on Burrowing Owl Mitigation (2012 Staff Report) (CDFW 2012).
 The survey area shall include an approximately 500-foot buffer area around the footprint of work activities, where access is permitted.
-If the surveys are negative, then and a letter report documenting the results of the survey should be provided to the CDFW, City of Rocklin Environmental Services Division and the project proponent for their records, and no additional measures are required.
+If the surveys are negative, then and a letter report documenting the results of the survey should be provided to the CDFW, City of Rocklin Environmental Coordinator and the project proponent for their records, and no additional measures are required.
 If construction does not commence within 14 days of the pre-construction survey, or halts for more than 14 days, a new survey shall be required.